Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Sections

-Part 1 – Setup pfSense on Bare-Metal
+Part 1 – Set Up pfSense on Bare Metal

-1. Why block Ads and Behaviour Tracking?
+1. Why Block Ads and Behavior Tracking?

 2. Required Router Hardware